bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Currently, the biblatex package is used with `nature` citation style.
 You may need to change it based on your research field.

-- For response document, the questions or suggestions from the committee members are written in a different color than the actual response to distinguish. `xcolor` package with `dvipsnames` option was used for this.
+- For the response document, the questions or suggestions from the committee members are written in a different color than the actual response to distinguish. `xcolor` package with `dvipsnames` option was used for this.
 You can change the color to your preference.